 We should now reflect on what has worked well, why it has worked, and what could be improved.
 It is also an opportunity to explore longer term barriers which need to be unblocked before supported housing can be a more consistent option for patients and services.

-Hosted by the Mental Health Network, and supported by Look Ahead Care and Support, this session will explore how supported housing can support long term and profound change in mental health pathways, to provide community based alternatives to in-hospital clinical models.
-Our confirmed panel of speakers is:
+Hosted by the Mental Health Network, and supported by Look Ahead Care and Support, this session explored how supported housing can support long-term and profound change in mental health pathways, to provide community based alternatives to in-hospital clinical models.

 This event is an event for NHS Confederation members.